KenethGarcia/ClassiPyGRB/README.md

 [Jespersen et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020ApJ...896L..20J/abstract) showed that Swift/BAT GRBs can cluster into two groups when t-SNE is performed.
 In this repository, we replicate this work by adding more recent data from the Swift/BAT catalog (up to July 2022).
 We also included a noise-reduction and an interpolation tools for achieving a deeper analysis of these data.

 # Attribution
 If you use this code in a publication, please refer to the package by its name and cite [Garcia-Cifuentes et al.(2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv230408666G/abstract) -> [arXiv link](https://arxiv.org/abs/2304.08666).
-Any question, please email [Keneth Garcia-Cifuentes](mailto:kenet.garcia@correo.nucleares.unam.mx)
+Any question, please email [Keneth Garcia-Cifuentes](mailto:kenet.garcia@correo.nucleares.unam.mx).

 ## Dependencies
 This repository requires Python 3.8 or high, and the packages from the [``requeriments.txt``](https://github.com/KenethGarcia/ClassiPyGRB/blob/ce856bd08f12b741d26618aec016b4dd84ed44cf/requirements.txt) file.
 In addition, it is required to install all the dependencies related to Tkinter, Pillow, and ImageTK, in Debian-based distros: